This topic contains information on the following subjects:

 Completing a new Affidavit is not appropriate because paternity has been established and is no longer at issue.

-When parents elect to voluntarily establish paternity at a hospital or other location, designated staff must provide parents with all of the information about the administrative process that is required by law.
+When parents elect to voluntarily establish paternity at a hospital or other location, designated staff at that entity must provide parents with all of the information about the administrative process that is required by law.

 The mother and the natural father are given the opportunity to sign an Affidavit Of Parentage For Child Born Out Of Wedlock (DHHS-1660).
 This form is identical to the Affidavit Of Parentage (DSS-4697) that NCCSS uses.